 Picture the perfect vacation.
 Whether it’s spending hours on the beach with your kids or romantic evenings out with your spouse, you should have a vision that will drive you through the hard work you’ll have to get done before you hit the beach.

 Create a pre-vacation work plan.
-Moran emphasized the benefits of planning how you use your time via 12 week increments.
-He explained that working from a plan has three distinct benefits.
-It reduces mistakes, it saves time and it provides focus.
+Create a plan in 12 week increments.
+Working from a plan has three distinct benefits: It reduces mistakes, it saves time and it provides focus.
 Planning allows you to think through in advance the best approach to achieving your goals.
 You make your mistakes on paper, which reduces miscues during implementation.

 You can keep control of your day through time-blocking.
 Basically, you block your day into three kinds of blocks—strategic blocks, buffer blocks, and breakout blocks.
 A strategic block is uninterrupted time that is scheduled into each week.
 During this block, you accept no phone calls, no faxes, no emails, no visitors, no anything.
 Buffer blocks are designed to deal with all of the unplanned and low-value activities—like most email and voicemail—that arise throughout a typical day, while breakout blocks provide free time for you to use to rest and rejuvenate.

 Don’t go it alone.
 It’s likely that out of your network of colleagues and friends you aren’t the only one who is hoping to have a work-free vacation and is currently working frantically to make that goal possible.
 And if that’s the case, team up with them.
 The peer support you receive will be invaluable in your pursuit of the perfect vacation.

 Isolate yourself from modern day distractions.
 In our modern world, technology can be a major distraction.
 When you’re focused on executing your pre-vacation plan, don’t let smartphones, social media, and the Internet distract you from your higher-value activities.